toolongdontread/NumberPlateGenerator/README.md

+# NumberPlateGenerator

-You can use this program to generate the number plate in format (AB 1234).
+You can use this program to generate the number plate.

+## Format

+AB 1234